-Board members are elected in 75 of the 77 districts.
+Board members are elected in 68 of the 73 districts.
 Four districts have members appointed by a county board or legislative delegation.
-Sixty-five elections take place in November.
+Sixty-two elections take place in November.
 Special elections and appointments occur in other months in the remaining districts.

 Most school board members are elected in non-partisan elections, some are appointed and some run in partisan elections.
 In two districts, candidates run in partisan elections – Horry and Lee Counties.